English Idioms (Sayings)Written by Scott Dreyer

 Why are idioms important to learn?

-And not only is learning idioms fun, it is also important.
+Not only is learning idioms fun, it is also important.
 Spend much time reading or listening to English, and you will encounter them.
 Just today I was listening to a podcast and heard one of the speakers say she was "worked up," and I thought to myself: idiom!
 If you only focus on the literal meaning--like cats and dogs falling during a rain storm--they will not make sense.
 But when you learn the idioms, you will understand what they mean when you see or hear them, and you can start using them in your English speech and writing too!
-Since idioms are so fun and so important, that is why I make them a priority and have been starting my online classes with an idiom lesson ever since I began teaching ESL online in 2008!
+Since idioms are so fun and so important, I make them a priority and have been starting my online classes with an idiom lesson ever since I began teaching ESL online in 2008!
 I began with idioms starting with "A" and have been going through the alphabet ever since.
 One of my most loyal students, Ricky in Taiwan, looked back through his old notebooks and discovered that he joined my online class when I was back in the B's, teaching "by hook or by crook."
 Ricky has stayed with me for years, and now we are up in the O's.
 Today he learned "Old Wives' Tales."

 Where do idioms come from?